AnitaThangam/Real-Time-Sales-Analytics/README.md

 **Business Impact**

 This project demonstrates how organizations can leverage real-time analytics to monitor performance, identify trends, and make faster data-driven decisions.
+Real-time behavior is simulated using batch data streaming in Python.